mocobeta/rust99/graphs/README.md

 Write a function to find acyclic paths from one node to another in a graph.
 The method should return all paths.

-To handle multiple kinds of graph, we define `PathFinder` trait as follows.
-Implement `find_paths()` function for each graph (you may want to create common functions to avoid duplicating the logic).
+To handle multiple kinds of graph, we shall define `PathFinder` trait as follows.
+Implement `find_paths()` method for each graph (you may want to create common functions or methods to avoid duplicating the logic).

 ```rust
 pub trait PathFinder<T> {